Introduction

 Q: How do I use the Ethereum Bridge?

 A: The Ethereum Bridge is not yet implemented as of 0.12.0.
-Keep an eye on the Changelog :eyes: to see when it will be officially released.
+Keep an eye on the Changelog 👀 to see when it will be officially released.

 Q: How can I make an IBC transfer?